datagrok-ai/public/tools/README.md

   - `--suffix`: a string containing package version hash

   Running `grok publish` is the same as running `grok publish defaultHost --build --debug`.
+- `check` checks package content (function signatures, import statements of external modules, etc.).
+The check is also run during package publication.
 - `test` runs package tests.
 First, it builds a package and publishes it (these steps can be skipped with flags `--skip-build` and `--skip-publish` correspondingly).